Efficient Precision-Scalable Hardware for Microscaling (MX) Processing in Robotics Learning: Experimental Results

 \stefnew{To compare the energy/OP (multiplication) of our design vs. Dacapo, we evaluate one of our PE arrays vs. an 8$\times$8 systolic array of Dacapo on 51,200 multiplication OPs with randomly generated input data.
-The results in Table \ref{tab:DACvsUS} show that we use 1.04$\times$ more energy/OP in MXINT8 and MXFP8/FP6 mode, but are cheaper in MXFP4 mode with 0.9$\times$ the energy of Dacapo in its corresponding precision mode.} \stefnew{The rest of Table \ref{tab:DACvsUS} compares our processor core \stefFinal{of 4x16 PE Arrays} vs Dacapo's systolic array with the same number of MACs.
-Our design requires 1.34$\times$ less area, 1.94$\times$ less BW, and 2.06$\times$ less memory.
-The latency of one training loop over the fully-connected NN of the pusher workload is compared, with latency data from Dacapo calculated by \cite{kim2024dacapo}. \chaoRoundFour{The training latency of our design is significantly lower than DaCapo under iso-peak-throughput due to DaCapo's overhead from systolically shifting data in and out of its systolic array.}}
+The results in Table \ref{tab:DACvsUS} show that we use \stefRVSD{10\% less} energy/OP in MXINT8 mode and \stefRVSD{29\% less in MXFP4 mode}, but are \stefRVSD{more expensive in MXFP8 mode with 1.32$\times$ to 1.45$\times$} the energy of Dacapo in its corresponding precision mode.} \stefnew{The rest of Table \ref{tab:DACvsUS} compares our processor core \stefFinal{of 4x16 PE Arrays} vs Dacapo's systolic array with the same number of MACs.
+Our design requires \stefRVSD{1.05$\times$ more area}, 1.94$\times$ less BW, and 2.06$\times$ less memory.
+The latency of one training loop over the fully-connected NN of the pusher workload is compared, with latency data from Dacapo calculated by \cite{kim2024dacapo}. \chaoRoundFour{The training latency of our design is significantly lower than Dacapo under iso-peak-throughput due to Dacapo's overhead from systolically shifting data in and out of its systolic array.}}

 \stefnew{We also compare the training performance of our accelerator with Dacapo.
 Fig. \ref{fig:time_energy_to_accuracy} (left) shows the validation loss vs training time on the respective processor for the pusher workload, which shows that MXFP8 on our accelerator is the clear winner for fast and accurate training on the pusher task.
 Fig. \ref{fig:time_energy_to_accuracy} (right) shows the energy-efficiency of training, where the performance of MXFP8 is comparable to MX9 because MXFP8 needs more epochs for training.}